ghc-proposals/ghc-proposals/proposals/0000-no-ambiguous-field-access.rst

 -------------------
 This change may be disappointing for users who would prefer more use of type information to resolve ambiguous names.
 Some users have already expressed this desire (e.g. see `issue #11343 <https://gitlab.haskell.org/ghc/ghc/-/issues/11343>`_).

 The change is backwards-incompatible for code that makes use of the ``DuplicateRecordFields`` extension.
 Accordingly we propose a transition period with a compatibility warning.
+Even so, removing the feature may `cause user dissatisfaction <https://github.com/ghc-proposals/ghc-proposals/pull/366#issuecomment-702996205>`_.

 The development cost of this change is relatively low (the new warning should be easy to implement, and the new specification mostly involves removing code).
 It should reduce maintenance costs of GHC overall.
 Moreover, since the specification of ``DuplicateRecordFields`` will be simpler, its behaviour will become easier to understand.